-The City's key objectives for the 2018-19 program year are the following:
+The City's key objectives for the 2019-20 Program Year are the following:

+Improve the quality of housing in Rocklin.

-- \ Sustain a livable community by identifying issues and working with surrounding jurisdictions and local service providers to solve them. - \ Encourage a range of services to help prevent homelessness and to help people move from homelessness to permanent housing, including emergency shelters as well as transitional and supportive housing. - \ Support infrastructure improvements in target areas and for the disabled population using Rocklin services - \ Encourage the provision of services to target-income individuals and families, including those with special needs such as youth, seniors, and persons with disabilities. - \Encourage the provision of services to target-income individuals and families, including survivors of domestic violence, sexual violence, human trafficking and their non-offending family members.
+Sustain a livable community by identifying issues and working with surrounding jurisdictions and local service providers to solve them.

+Encourage a range of services to help prevent homelessness and to help people move from homelessness to permanent housing, including emergency shelters as well as transitional and supportive housing.

+Support infrastructure improvements in target areas and for the disabled population using Rocklin services.

+Encourage the provision of services to target-income individuals and families, including those with special needs such as youth, seniors, and persons with disabilities.

+Encourage the provision of services to target-income individuals and families, including survivors of domestic violence, sexual violence, human trafficking and their non-offending family members.

+Draft Annual Action Plan Page 2 of 28